trunk-rs/trunk/site/content/_index.md

 +++
-title = "Trunk NG"
+title = "Trunk"
 sort_by = "weight"
 +++

-Trunk NG is a WASM web application bundler for Rust.
+Trunk is a WASM web application bundler for Rust.
 Trunk uses a simple, optional-config pattern for building & bundling WASM, JS snippets & other assets (images, css, scss) via a source HTML file.

-**NOTE:** Trunk NG is a fork of Trunk, adding some fixes and enhancements.
-Read more about it [here](https://dentrassi.de/2023/10/14/trunk-ng-the-fork-of-trunk/).

 # Getting Started